kubos/kubos/docs/os-docs/services/service-outline-guide.rst

 Your service can and should implement more mutations and queries beyond those specified in the required base.
 For general information about hardware services, their role, and how they work, check out :doc:`the hardware services documentation. <../services/hardware-services>`

-All hardware services must follow the GraphQL spec.
-The mutation and query responses are the "data" and "errors" fields, and all errors experienced are returned in that "errors" field, even if they are from the underlying hardware.
+All hardware services must follow the :url:`GraphQL spec. <https://graphql.github.io/graphql-spec/>` The mutation and query responses are the "data" and "errors" fields, and all errors experienced are returned in that "errors" field, even if they are from the underlying hardware.
+If there is any functionality in the below schema that is unable to be implemented by the service, return an error with the string "Not Implemented".

+The following top level queries must be supported:

 .. code-block:: graphql